UWDigitalAg/SimpleStep_Controller/README.md

 The "Move" button allows the user to move the step motor.
 The user can move the step motor in the 3 axis (X, Y and Z) and in the 2 directions (positive and negative).

-The "Update x Velocity" button allows the user to set the speed of the step motor.
+The "Update Velocity" button allows the user to set the speed of the step motor.
 The speed is set in steps per second.

 When user click on the "Initialize" button, the stepper is initialized at its current position.
 The stepper is initialized at the position 0 when the program is launched.